 Read the full interview with Jaida Grey Eagle here.

-Editor for Diversity and Community, Star Tribune
+Assistant Managing Editor for Diversity and Community, Star Tribune

 In her more than two decades of photojournalistic work, Kyndell Harkness has seen more of the state than many ever will.
 For the Star Tribune, she’s covered the Super Bowl and the Olympics; she’s stood among crowds responding to Prince’s death, to police shootings; she’s captured family farmers and visiting presidents.
 For five years, she’s served as president of the Minnesota News Photographer’s Association.
-And starting this year, she’ll serve in a new role, as editor for diversity and community.
+And starting this year, she’ll serve in a new role, as assistant managing editor of diversity and community.
 While examining retention and recruitment for the Tribune, she’ll fight against another thing Harkness has seen more of than most: inequity in the newsroom.
 “The people of color—we just started talking to each other, talking about how we had to constantly educate, and how we were tired, and how that’s not fair,” she says.
 “And we were able to see what other newspapers around the country were doing—that everybody, at that point, was very tired.
 Tired of always having to stop something from going in the paper, or going online, that might set off parts of the community in ways that the person who was writing it, or the person who put that headline on it, might not have seen.”

 Vice President, Minneapolis City Council